aregtech/areg-sdk/docs/DEVELOP.md

 #### Model with single thread

 This example demonstrates how to instantiate service and client in one thread to act as _Local_ service.
-Create `onethread/src` in the `helloworld`, and create the `main.cpp` file to implement the _model_ and application.
-File [./onethread/src/main.cpp](./../examples/00_helloworld/onethread/src/main.cpp).
+Create `onethread/src` in the `helloservice`, and create the `main.cpp` file to implement the _model_ and application.
+File [./onethread/src/main.cpp](./../examples/00_helloservice/onethread/src/main.cpp).

 > 💡 In the example, there are 2 components declared in one thread.